difcul/aw/4_using_rdf_and_sparql/README.md

 - After the two abstracts, the Web Application should also present the list of people who have died from that disease between **1900-01-01 and 2000-01-01**, followed by their **nationality**, and **occupation** (in English), if available.

-- The diseases supported are, at least, the ones included in the first script.
-However, feel free to include the set of diseases gathered from DBPedia on the Weekly Exercise of the second script.
+- [**Updated**] The diseases supported are the ones included in the first script **OR** the set of diseases gathered from DBPedia on the Weekly Exercise of the second script.

+**HINT**: Note that the second option may be easier, since you have already learned how to filter a set of diseases (e.g., from the field pulmonology) in the second script with: **?uri dbp:field dbr:Pulmonology .**

 - All students should submit their files by Thursday, **April 23th**.
 Submit your relevant files on Moodle - a ZIP file AW-4_1-XXXXX.ZIP, where 4_1 means the fourth script PART 1, and XXXXX is to be replaced by your student number (for example, AW-4_1-12345.ZIP).